leigholiver/XSplitSC2Switcher/README.md

 ## SC2 Scene Switcher plugin for XSplit
 Usage: In XSplit, click Extensions -> Add Custom Extension, and add `http://reapergg.xyz/SC2Switcher`.
 Click Extensions again, then click on `http://reapergg.xyz/SC2Switcher` to open it.

+After setting your scenes and starting the plugin, you have to leave the extension window open for the plugin to work.

 You can also host the switcher yourself by downloading this git repo and adding the `index.html` file as the extension.

 #### If you use a separate PC to stream: